2020-2023

 Evaluation

-Using Sick Leave for Less than One-Half the Normal Scheduled Workday - Appendix A
+Using Sick Leave for Less than One-Half the Normal Scheduled Workday

 Paraprofessional & EOP Pay Schedules - Appendix B